sarikasriv/portfolio-project-1/README.md

 **Output variable:** Estimated sale units <br/>
 The output from the model will an estimate of the unit sales for the NPD in question for 52 weeks of sales. <br/>

 ***

+**Model**

+**Problem Type:** This problem is Predictive, Supervised and Parametric.
+The best recommended technique (that has been successfully used in similar forecasting problems) is time series regression modelling.
+ARIMA or Exponential Smoothing.
+Selected model is ARIMA which has been used many time within this context by multiple organisations.
+The only key watch out for this algorithm is to ensure pre-processing is done diligently and all non-stationary (seasonality/trends) are removed from the data during modelling as a required step.

+***